Projects

 U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services, Medicare - Medicaid Coordination Office

-Through enrollee interviews, Mathematica is uncovering how Medicare and Medicaid integration works on the ground level, and what can be done to improve the lives for dually eligible individuals.
+Through enrollee interviews and materials user testing, Mathematica is uncovering how Medicare and Medicaid integration works on the ground level, and what can be done to improve the lives for dually eligible individuals.

 On behalf of the Medicare-Medicaid Coordination Office (MMCO) at the Centers for Medicare & Medicaid Services (CMS) Mathematica, in collaboration with its partners at Community Catalyst and NASDDDS, is conducting a series of qualitative studies in several states each year to better understand the health care experiences of dually eligible individuals enrolled in an integrated care plan.
 The studies focus on enrollees participating in the Financial Alignment Initiative (FAI) demonstrations and Medicare Advantage Dual Eligible Special Needs Plans (D-SNPs).